Home

-Viral Hepatitis: An infection of the liver caused by one of the following viruses:
+An infection of the liver caused by one of the following viruses:

 Hepatitis A (HAV), Hepatitis B (HBV) and Hepatitis C (HCV).
 These infections can be dormant and have no symptoms for many years.
 Hepatitis A and B often present as yellowness of the eyes, nausea, vomiting, fever, chills and abdominal pain.

-Transmission of Hepatitis:
+Transmission of Hepatitis

 Hepatitis A is transmitted by food, contaminated water and person-to-person.
 It is not contagious but it is one of the most common diseases of adolescence.

-is transmitted through contact with infected body fluids, blood, urine, saliva, seminal fluid, vaginal secretions and breast milk.
+Hepatitis B is transmitted through contact with infected body fluids, blood, urine, saliva, seminal fluid, vaginal secretions and breast milk.
 It is contagious and can be contracted through sexual contact or simple sharing of razors, toothbrushes, IV needles, tattooing and other sharp instruments.
 The Hepatitis B virus can live outside the body for up to ten days on a dry surface.
 Often it can spontaneously resolve without any major damage to the liver.
 A small group of patients will develop long term illness associated with this virus and may even require liver transplant.

-Treatment: There is no specific therapy for Hepatitis A except for treatment of the symptoms, i.e., nausea, vomiting, and diarrhea.
+There is no specific therapy for Hepatitis A except for treatment of the symptoms, i.e., nausea, vomiting, and diarrhea.
 A small group of Hepatitis B infected patients will develop chronic Hepatitis B that requires treatment.
 Many medications are available, varying from an injection to a pill.

 Most patients with Hepatitis A and B will recover without serious side effect.

 Hepatitis C is usually long lasting.
 Early treatment is recommended.
-The treatment will involve giving an injection and taking pills.

 Consult with your doctor if you suspect you may have contracted hepatitis.
 Early diagnosis and treatment is important.